 - Inventing nanopore sensors with Professor Xiyun (Richard) Guan for use in detecting bio-terrorist chemicals or environmental pollutants

-Students may do research during the school year or between terms.
-The College of Science provides $5,000 Undergraduate Summer Research Stipends to do research with professors for 10 weeks during the summer.
+Students may conduct research during the school year or between terms.
+Lewis College of Science and Letters provides $5,000 Undergraduate Summer Research Stipends to do research with professors for 10 weeks during the summer.
 Examples of past undergraduate chemistry research with faculty includes the work of:

 - John Clark, with Associate Professor David Minh, on research in computational methods for predicting binding affinities between proteins and small molecules